mhaugrud/msumcspy/_sources/Debugging/HowtoAvoidDebugging.rst

 can keep yourself happy and make programming more enjoyable by creating lots of small victories for yourself.

-Ok, let's look at an example.
+Let's look at an example.
 Let's solve the problem posed in question 3 at the end of the Simple Python Data chapter.
 Ask the user for the time now (in hours 0 - 23), and ask for the number of hours to wait.
 Your program should output what the time will be on the clock when the alarm goes off.
 For example, if ``current_time`` is 8 and ``wait_time`` is 5, ``final_time`` should be 13 (1 pm).